okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

     * For **THEN Use this identity provider**, select the Facebook IdP that you added earlier, and then click **Create Rule**.
 4. Click **Activate** in the dialog box that appears.
 5. Start the <StackSnippet snippet="applang" inline /> app in an incognito/private browser window and click ç.
 You are redirected to the Facebook site, where you can sign in.
-6. After successful authentication, you’re returned to the <StackSnippet snippet="applang" inline /> app's welcome page.
+6. After successful authentication, you're returned to the <StackSnippet snippet="applang" inline /> app's welcome page.